 The dipole amplitude estimated from the two approaches i.e., fixed \nside=16 and varying \nside\ for LVE maps gave slightly different amplitudes, expectedly, and so their $p$-values are also different.
-While with fixed \nside=16 LVE maps, no simulations (out of 600) were found to have a dipole amplitude greater than that seen in data for disc sizes $r=4^\circ$ to $10^\circ$, with varying \nside\ such a situation was seen only for $r=4^\circ$ when mapping the local variances using \nside=8.
-Further in case of fixed \nside=16 LVE maps, the dipole amplitudes are anomalous at $2\sigma$ confidence level or more for $r=2^\circ$ to $28^\circ$ disc radii.
-When employing varying \nside\ grid for LVE maps, for disc radius of $1^\circ$ to $32^\circ$ (except for $r=16^\circ$) the estimated dipole amplitudes are anomalous at $2\sigma$ significance or better.
+With fixed \nside=16 LVE maps, no simulation (out of 600) was found to have a dipole amplitude greater than that seen in data LVMs for disc sizes $r=4^\circ$ to $10^\circ$.
+With varying \nside, such a situation was seen only for $r=4^\circ$ when mapping the local variances using \nside=8 \healpix grid.
+Nevertheless, in case of fixed \nside=16 LVE maps, the dipole amplitudes are anomalous at $2\sigma$ confidence level or more for $r=2^\circ$ to $28^\circ$ disc radii.
+When employing varying \nside\ grid for LVE maps, for disc radius of $1^\circ$ to $32^\circ$ (except for $r=16^\circ$) the estimated dipole amplitudes were anomalous at $2\sigma$ significance or better.

-Thus we confirm earlier findings that there is a significant hemispherical power asymmetry underlying the CMB sky as a dipole modulation field.
-We also confirm that the dipole direction of HPA is consistent broadly when assessing with different choices of disc radii.
-Since different modes (angular scales) contribute to estimating variances locally when using different disc sizes, the dipole directions thus recovered could in principle be different.
-So we are driven to conclude that the HPA direction is robust with respect to different choices of disc radii (or equivalently filter sizes) used to compute LVE maps as reported in earlier studies.
+Thus, we confirm earlier findings that there is a significant hemispherical power asymmetry underlying the CMB sky as a dipole modulation field.
+We also confirm that the dipole direction of HPA is consistent, broadly, when assessing with different disc sizes.
+Since different modes (angular scales in a CMB map) contribute to estimating variances locally when using different disc sizes, the dipole directions thus recovered could in principle be different.
+So we are driven to conclude that the HPA direction is robust with respect to different choices of disc radii (or equivalently filter sizes) as reported in earlier studies.
 Nevertheless the dipole amplitude is different for different disc radii used, implying that we have a scale dependent HPA amplitude.
+Modeling the observed dipole amplitudes as a power-law with angular size viz., $A_{\rm LV,corr} = A_0(\ell_0/\ell)^n$, where $\ell=180^\circ/r$, we find that $A_0\sim 0.05$ in both cases of using fixed \nside=16 or varying \nside\ schemes for LVM estimation and $n>0$ implying that the dipole modulation amplitude is scale dependent.
+Therefore, HPA is significant at large angular scales that decreases in strength at small scales of the CMB sky.
 So, the presence of hemispherical power asymmetry in CMB data remains as an open question within the framework of standard cosmological model.